markk/loeffler-h/README.md

 1. Start the `SuperCollider IDE` and open the file `~/Documents/loeffler-h/supercollider/run.scd`.
 1. Follow the instructions to install the class.
-1. Read the rest of the `run.scd` file for details on running the software.
+1. Read the rest of the `run.scd` file for details on running the software once the hardware is assembled.

 ## Equipment required